Reich Chamber of Music: Personnel

 Because of his international fame, Richard Strauss, although privately a critic of the Nazi Reich, was installed as president of the Reichsmusikkammer in November 1933.
-Strauss's motivations in accepting the post were largely to protect his Jewish daughter-in-law and Jewish grandchildren, and to preserve and conduct the music of banned composers like Mahler, Debussy, and Mendelssohn.
+Strauss's motivations in accepting the post were largely to protect his Jewish daughter-in-law and Jewish grandchildren, and preserve and conduct the music of banned composers like Mahler, Debussy, and Mendelssohn.
 He was dismissed from the post in June 1935, when a letter to his Jewish librettist Stefan Zweig, critical of Nazi racial profiling, was intercepted by the Gestapo.

 Peter Raabe was appointed president after Strauss's dismissal.
 For much of his tenure as president, Raabe was not the sole leader regarding musical culture in the Reich: In 1936 Goebbels appointed Heinz Drewes, then general music director of Altenburg, to head a department of music in the Propaganda Ministry, resulting in confused and tangled roles.
 Raabe tried to resign in 1938, but his resignation was not accepted, and he served until the end of the Reich in 1945.